Medicaid is the State and

 of services for people who need assistance with day-to-day living.
 Such services

-include nursing home care, facilities for people with mental retardation, and a
+include nursing home care, facilities for people with intellectual disabilities, and a

 range of community care services for people with disabilities.
 These services